 Normal patello-femoral tracking is not well defined, and conventional radiological techniques do not allow imaging in the physiological, weight-bearing stance.
 A vertical-access open configuration magnetic resonance scanner allows imaging of patello-femoral tracking during weight-bearing and through a wide range of knee flexion.
 We imaged 40 asymptomatic knees in this way, producing axial scans which were analysed qualitatively and quantitatively using sulcus angle, congruence angle, lateral patello-femoral angle and patellar centralisation, to assess patellar tilt and displacement.
 Mild lateral tilting in hyperextension with the quadriceps relaxed was seen, but quantitative assessment of this was impeded by internal rotation of the femur in extension.
 One-half of the knees were slightly laterally displaced in hyper-extension, becoming central during the first 30 degrees of knee flexion.
 During passive flexion of the knee in a seated position, fewer knees were laterally tilted or displaced, and no consistent change was seen during flexion.
 These results indicate that mild lateral tilting and displacement can be normal phenomena in the weight-bearing knee in early flexion and should not necessarily be taken as evidence of abnormal tracking in symptomatic patients.
 Lateral to medial movement of the patella occurs during normal knee flexion.
 In addition, imaging in the weight-bearing knee can provide valuable information not gained by imaging during passive knee flexion.

-- “The reliability and validity of assessing medio-lateral patellar position: a systematic review,” an article in Manual Therapy, 2009.
+- “The reliability and validity of assessing medio-lateral patellar position: a systematic review,” Smith et al, Manual Therapy, 2009.

-- “Patellofemoral joint kinematics in individuals with and without patellofemoral pain syndrome,” an article in Journal of Bone & Joint Surgery, 2006.
+- “Patellofemoral joint kinematics in individuals with and without patellofemoral pain syndrome,” MacIntyre et al, Journal of Bone & Joint Surgery, 2006.

-- “Q-angle in patellofemoral pain: relationship with dynamic knee valgus, hip abductor torque, pain and function,” an article in Rev Bras Ortop, 2016.
+- “Q-angle in patellofemoral pain: relationship with dynamic knee valgus, hip abductor torque, pain and function,” Almeida et al, Rev Bras Ortop, 2016.

-- “Patellar maltracking is prevalent among patellofemoral pain subjects with patella alta: An upright, weightbearing MRI study,” an article in Journal of Orthopaedic Research, 2013.
+- “Patellar maltracking is prevalent among patellofemoral pain subjects with patella alta: An upright, weightbearing MRI study,” Pal et al, Journal of Orthopaedic Research, 2013.

-- “Associates of physical function and pain in patients with patellofemoral pain syndrome,” an article in Archives of Physical Medicine & Rehabilitation, 2009.
+- “Associates of physical function and pain in patients with patellofemoral pain syndrome,” Piva et al, Archives of Physical Medicine & Rehabilitation, 2009.

-- “The role of patellar alignment and tracking in vivo: the potential mechanism of patellofemoral pain syndrome,” an article in Physical Therapy in Sport, 2011.
+- “The role of patellar alignment and tracking in vivo: the potential mechanism of patellofemoral pain syndrome,” Song et al, Physical Therapy in Sport, 2011.